Runarok/Design-and-implementation-of-Antenna/README.md

-# PLL (Phase-Locked Loop) Project - 5th Semester Mini Project
+# Design and Implementation of Antenna - 5th Semester Mini Project

 This repository contains a MATLAB implementation of a Phase-Locked Loop (PLL) with a focus on simplicity and clarity, built as part of my mini project for the 5th semester.
 The project is a refined version of a similar project I came across at [kschutz68/PLL_PD_PN](https://github.com/kschutz68/PLL_PD_PN).